-- Flight Mode 1 Speed: 40%.

-- Flight Mode 2 Thermal: 70%.
+Flight Mode 1 - Speed: 40%.
+Flight Mode 2 - Thermal: 70%.

-- Flight Mode 3 Cruise: 60%.
+• Flight Mode 3 - Cruise: 60%.

-- Flight Mode 4 Launch: 90%

-- Flight Mode 5 Landing: 60%.
+Flight Mode 4 - Launch: 90% Flight Mode 5 - Landing: 60%.

 - Differential creates more up aileron than down.
 The default Cruise is approximately 60%.
-The default for speed is less and the default for Launch and Land is more. - By flipping the Flight Mode switches or moving the flap stick, the flight modes on the screen change.
+The default for speed is less and the default for Launch is more. - By flipping the Flight Mode switches or moving the flap stick, the flight modes on the screen change.
 You can adjust the Differential for the ailerons in each of the Flight Modes. - Recommendation: Set the Differential for Cruise first.
-Once established, Change the other Flight modes by the same amount.
+Once you find a value you like, change the other Flight modes by the same amount.
 You now have a base to continue trimming your aircraft. - Very little down aileron is necessary in Launch mode. - If AIL > FLP is active in Mixing, (This mix is activated in this template) a second row for Flap differential appears. - If you selected 4 Ailerons and 2 Flaps in System Setup, a third row will appear for Tip Aileron Differential.

-6. MAKE THE AILERONS THE SAME USING TRAVEL ADJUSTMENTS.
+6. EQUALIZE THE AILERONS DEFLECTION USING TRAVEL ADJUSTMENTS.